bfly123/DeePoly/README.md

 Current version: v0.2:
 - High-accuracy solving for arbitrary-dimensional linear PDEs.
-- Auto code of the PDE.
+- Auto code of the PDE (set auto_code=true in config.json and rerun the case again).
 - English-commented version.
 - Other corrections of output and visualize.